djmisha/Auto-Update-WordPress/README.md

 # The Auto Update Plugin for WordPress.

+## How does it work?

-This plugin will update WordPress core, Themes and Plugins automatically once installed.
+The Auto Update Plugin for WordPress will update WordPress core, Themes and Plugins automatically once installed.
+There is nothing more to do after installlations.
+Updates are an essential part of security, happy updating!
+Be sure to back up your website regularly.

 ## Installation

-* Install into */plugins/* folder and Activate
+* Install into */plugins/* folder and Activate.
+Thats it!

-* Install plugin file into the /mu-plugins/ folder in the /wp-contents/ folder.
-This will activate the plugin and from there it will work automatically.
+* or Install plugin file into the /mu-plugins/ folder in the /wp-contents/ folder.
+This will activate the plugin and from there it will work automatically and it will not be activate.

 ## Options Page

-This page shows your installed plygins and the available updates.
+This page show your installed plugins and the available updates.